-How to Boost Your Wi-Fi Signal
+How to Boost Your Wi-Fi Signal: Compare TP-Link Range Extender, Powerline, and Mesh Solutions

 When Deco works with the existing router, here are two typical connection structures.